priyanshumahey/GAN-Data-Matching/Notes.md

 In the data, there will need to be two different kind of data impuations.
 First, we may have to replace the missing value with the median value.
 Second, we may have to replace it with the mode value.

 For the columns with continuous values (1,2,3,etc or 1.1,1.2,1.3,etc), we replace the missing values with the median value.
 Then, for the values that are binary, we use a mode imputation.

+For binary data, they are often either mostly 1s or 0s.
+When there is missing data, depending on the rest of the data, it is either highly likely to be 1 or 0.
+This means for binary missing data, we figure out what the mode of that column is and use that to replace the rest of the missing data.

 ``` py
 med34 = ['Age', 'Number of sexual partners', 'First sexual intercourse',